 - the cost effectiveness of ophthalmic anaesthetists, as opposed to other professionals, providing anaesthesia for ophthalmic surgery

-- risks to patients of non-anaesthetists giving anaesthesia for ophthalmic surgery
+- risks to patients of non-anaesthetists providing anaesthesia for ophthalmic surgery

 - clinical guidance (e.g. blood pressure thresholds and blood sugar thresholds for patients under local anaesthesia)

 - management of postoperative pain following ophthalmic surgery

 - training methodologies for ophthalmic anaesthesia, e.g. evaluation of ‘wetlab’ training for regional anaesthesia.

 Clinical lead – staff grade, associate specialist and specialty doctors undertaking lead roles should be autonomously practicing doctors who have competence, experience and communication skills in the specialist area equivalent to consultant colleagues.
 They should usually have experience in teaching and education relevant to the role and they should participate in Quality Improvement and CPD activities.
 Individuals should be fully supported by their Clinical Director and be provided with adequate time and resources to allow them to effectively undertake the lead role.